sodqwq/ecs179_final_project_winter_2024/README.md

 We ensure that tasks are clearly defined during development and maintain a Discord group chat for daily, prompt communication.
 This method is effective for us as few issues or decisions require everyone's collaboration.
 We've found that everyone is available on weekends, so we hold weekly meetings via Zoom then.
 Additionally, I organize more meetings as deadlines approach.

 Other responsibilities include participating in enemy design and implementing the enemy's mobile attack and death.
 I also create character bullets and implement shooting functions.
-## User Interface and Input
+## User Interface and Input - Jinyuan Zhang

-**Our User Interface includes basic start screen, a place to load your saved data after entering and a replay interface when player dies.
-We made the UI characters 2D retro style so they can fit to the style of our game.**
+Our User Interface includes basic start screen, a place to load your saved data after entering and a replay interface when player dies.
+We made the UI characters 2D retro style so they can fit to the style of our game.

-**Since this is a 2D side-scrolling game, all we need is player to move and jump.
+Since this is a 2D side-scrolling game, all we need is player to move and jump.
 We set up 2 sets of input settings(demonstrated above), also consider the difficulty of the game, we allow players to shoot the save points to save their progress instead of touching them.
-We are so nice aren't we?**
+We are so nice aren't we?

-**For now our project only supports keyboard and mouse input**
+For now our project only supports keyboard and mouse input.

+1. **Helped adjust camera control**
+   - Wrote the player follow style camera during eraly devloping stage
+   - Replaced by a fixed camera that covers the whole map after several game testing

+2. **Involved in UI design**
+   - Provide art style support

+3. **Adjust the origin input settings to make game control more fluent**
+   - Evolved in devloping `PlayerControl.cs`

 ## Movement/Physics - Yirui Song